rcamino/deep-generative-models/README.md

 The tasks and architectures depend heavily on the data and metadata.

+### Example 1

-### Train and sample from a single-variable GAN using the Default of Credit Card Clients dataset
+- Description: Train and sample from a single-variable GAN using the Default of Credit Card Clients dataset.
 - Task directory: `examples/tasks/default_of_credit_card_clients/single_variable_gan`.
 - Expected data directory: `examples/data/default_of_credit_card_clients`.
 - Architecture (`architecture.json`):